npda/Emotion-Recognition---Final-Project/README.md

 Speeches includes calm, happy, sad, angry, fearful, surprise, and disgust, and songs calm, happy, sad, angry, and fearful emotions, expressed at neutral, 'regular' and high intensity.

+## DataSet

+Achieved a 75% accuracy using a Tpot pipeline with MLP.
+FunFact: the best predicted labels were Male-Angry & Female-Happy

 ## Libraries

 - Python